NathanKr/next.js-navigation-from-progress/README.md

 <h2>Limitation</h2>

-Only the the build version is working correctly because RootLayout is called on every page navigation as follows
+The build version is working correctly because RootLayout is called on every page navigation as follows

 <img src='./figs/build-version-is-working.png'/>

 The development version is not working as expected and progress continue indefinetly.
-This is because RootLayout is called only once as follows , instead rebuilding is done
+This is because RootLayout is called only once as follows , instead rebuilding is done as follows

 <img src='./figs/development-version-not-working.png'/>